"My joy is in the truth...I know I WROTE this and the imposters know they plagiarized MY WORK, it is that simple."

 I read LIE after LIE about something they did not create, it was both baffling and disheartening.
 Their behavior revealed a kind of desperation—an emptiness that no amount of false recognition can truly fill.
 I saw their inner hatred, I realized they felt self loathing from feeling worthless.
 And, I oddly enough felt sad for them because I realized the only thing driving them was their EGO.
 These people were fixated on getting validated by complete strangers online only via stealing from a complete stranger.
 It was just about materialism and superficial worth for them.

 One person even claimed the poem was about a “bad breakup.”
 As I read that, I could not help but return to the moment that inspired me to write the poem: watching my mother endure chemotherapy session after session, watching her fragile body be exhausted, ultimately wasting away on a hospital bed, knowing she would soon lose the fight for her life.
-Because it was that pain, that experience, what helped me realize what is truly important in life, thus giving birth to The Awakening.
+It was that pain, that experience, what helped me realize what is truly important in life, thus giving birth to The Awakening.

-To those who have shared unauthorized versions: I kindly ask that you replace them with the authentic, unaltered version and provide proper credit to the original author, Judith Espinosa, out of respect for literacy.
+To those who have shared unauthorized versions: I kindly ask that you replace them with the authentic, unaltered version here and provide proper credit to the original author, Judith Espinosa.
+To everyone who has supported and respected my work—thank you!